 Joseph C. Quiner

-Joseph Quiner was born on March 15, 1834, in Cincinnati, Ohio, to Henry and Charlotte Quiner.
-Joseph and Caroline endured a difficult childhood from an early age.
+Joseph Quiner, uncle of American author Laura Ingalls Wilder, was born on March 15, 1834, in Cincinnati, Ohio, to Henry and Charlotte Quiner.
+Joseph and his sister, Caroline, endured a difficult childhood from an early age.
 Their father, Henry Quiner, was tragically killed in a shipwreck on Lake Michigan on November 10, 1845.
 His schooner, Ocean, was swept up in an autumn gale and later found abandoned off the coast of Michigan.
 Tragically for the Quiner family, the remains of Henry were never recovered from Lake Michigan.
 Despite the early losses in Joseph Quiner's life, he was able to find happiness and start his own young family.

 Joseph met Nancy Nina Frank, and the two married on Christmas Day 1856 in Concord, Wisconsin.
 He and Nancy welcomed the first of their two sons, Frank Quiner, on June 9, 1859.
 Two years later, their second boy, John Quiner, was born on July 28, 1861.
 Sadly for the family, Joseph would not live long enough to see John reach his first birthday.